Back to Firewall Settings

 In the module's Pin Values, define the tracking device in the Device menu.
 If you did everything well until this point you must see your tracking device in the dropdown list.

-If you peek at the Native Transf pin, you will see the raw, uncalibrated transformation and rotation values received by Aximmetry.
+Click on the 3 brackets to see the extended pin list.
+If then you peek at the Native Transf pin, you can observe the raw, uncalibrated transformation and rotation data received by Aximmetry.

 NOTE: With a properly working tracking system, you must see the tracking data values the tracking device sends.